Boundary-only weak deflection angles from isothermal optical geometry: Domain construction consistent with finite distance lensing

 so that the coordinate-radial curves $\phi=\mathrm{const}$ are optical geodesics: the $\phi$-geodesic equation implies $\frac{d}{d\lambda}\!\left(B(r)\,\dot\phi\right)=0$, and $\dot\phi\equiv 0$ solves it identically.
 Hence $k_g(C_S)=k_g(C_R)=0$ exactly for the choices in Eq. \eqref{5.2}.
 In more general (non-rotationally symmetric) optical geometries, the curves $C_S$ and $C_R$ need not be optical geodesics; in that case one must either (i) choose $C_S$ and $C_R$ to be true optical geodesics determined by the geodesic equations, or (ii) retain their geodesic-curvature contributions in the Gauss-Bonnet boundary sum.

 The remaining curve $C_\Gamma$ is a closing segment whose main purpose is to render $\partial D$ closed while keeping its contributions under analytic control.
-In the isothermal polar coordinates $(\rho,\phi)$ introduced in Section \ref{sec3}, a natural and technically convenient option is to take $C_\Gamma$ to be an isothermal circle,
+In the isothermal polar coordinates \((\rho,\phi)\) introduced in Section \ref{sec3}, a natural and technically convenient option is to take \(C_\Gamma\) to be the \emph{circular arc} of the isothermal circular arc \(\rho=\rho_\Gamma\) that connects \(P_S\) and \(P_R\),

-so that the outward unit normal is aligned with $(\partial_\rho)^a$ and the boundary only curvature term \eqref{4.26} reduces to a simple expression involving $\partial_\rho\varphi$ along $C_\Gamma$ as in Eq. \eqref{4.28}.
-This choice parallels the standard large-radius circular arc used in asymptotic treatments, but here $\rho_\Gamma$ is kept finite and is treated as a parameter specifying where the domain is closed.
+Thus, while the set \(\rho=\rho_\Gamma\) is a full circle in the \((u,v)\) plane, the boundary component entering \(\partial D\) is only the corresponding arc segment between the two auxiliary radial curves.
+This choice parallels the standard large-radius circular-arc closure used in asymptotic treatments, but here \(\rho_\Gamma\) is kept finite and is treated as a parameter specifying where the domain is closed.

+A schematic of the finite-distance Gauss--Bonnet domain and its positively oriented boundary is shown in Fig. \ref{fig1}.

-With the boundary components fixed by Eqs. \eqref{5.1}-\eqref{5.3}, the deflection angle is represented by Gauss-Bonnet with explicit separation between (i) contributions tied to the physical light ray $\gamma$ and (ii) contributions tied to the auxiliary closure curves.
+With the boundary components fixed by Eqs. \eqref{5.1}-\eqref{5.4}, the deflection angle is represented by Gauss-Bonnet with explicit separation between (i) contributions tied to the physical light ray $\gamma$ and (ii) contributions tied to the auxiliary closure curves.
 The subsequent subsections are devoted to making this separation practically useful: we will specify closure choices for which the geodesic-curvature and normal-derivative terms simplify, and we will track the corner angles so that the resulting expression matches the finite distance definition \eqref{2.22} without ambiguity.